 - LÍDERES DEL SECTOR PÚBLICO

-Y tenemos desde líderes empresariales, hasta líderes indígenas, religiosos y políticos de Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica y Panamá.
+Y tenemos desde líderes empresariales, hasta líderes indígenas, religiosos y políticos de Guatemala, El Salvador, Honduras, Costa Rica y Panamá.

 La Junta Directiva